KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **Mesh_Frequency**: number of mesh interval per second (default is 100, but a denser mesh might be required to obtain the desired accuracy especially for faster motions).

    - **Atendon**: vector with tendon stiffness for the selected muscles.
-The order should correspond to \textit{MuscleNames_Input}.
+The order should correspond to *Misc.MuscleNames_Input*.
 The default value is 35 and a lower value corresponds to a more compliant tendon.
 The default value will be used when left empty.
-An example is provided in section \ref{Example Gait10dof18m} to set a different stiffness to the Achilles tendon.
+An example is provided in section *Example Gait10dof18m* to set a different stiffness to the Achilles tendon.